 - a playful panda near Shibuya Crossing

-- a 3D billboard in Harajuku
+- a 3D billboard in Harajuku / end of Takeshita Street with musical animals

 Check out our full guide to Tokyo’s 3D billboards including locations and videos here >